aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-excel/_index.md

               <ul>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How can I convert PPT to EXCEL Online?</b></span>
+                          <span itemprop="name"><b>How can I convert PPT to Excel Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Online App for PPT conversion is integrated above.
 To get started, simply add the PPT file that you wish to convert by either dragging and dropping it onto the page or clicking inside the white area to import the document.
-After that, click the "Convert" button to initiate the PPT to EXCEL conversion process.
-Once the conversion is complete, you can download your newly converted EXCEL file with just a single click.</span>
+After that, click the "Convert" button to initiate the PPT to Excel conversion process.
+Once the conversion is complete, you can download your newly converted Excel file with just a single click.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">